Home » Blog » Mac OS X » How to Outlook Search Not Finding all Emails?

 8. Check the Size of the Outlook Files

 If the Outlook files are considerably large, it could affect the Outlook functionalities, including the search.
 Consider archiving the older emails to reduce the emails.
 Use the built-in archive options for the same.
-Else, the user can utilise the PST Splitter tool.
+Otherwise, the user can utilise the PST Splitter tool.

 Conclusion